 But the healing process does not always go smoothly.
 A venous ulcer is a type of open skin sore that’s very slow to heal.
 In fact, a venous ulcer may not heal at all without proper treatment.
 Chronic venous ulcers have a significant impact on quality of life.
 The sooner you receive treatment for an ulcer, the lower the risk of infection and other complications.

 Dr. James Jimenez of The Vein Center of Florida & South Baldwin is known for superior care in the diagnosis, management and treatment of the underlying cause of venous ulcers.
-Dr. J specializes in minimally-invasive, office-based vein treatments and is proud to be the Emerald Coast’s leading vein expert.
+Dr. J specializes in minimally-invasive, office-based vein treatments and is proud to be a leading vein expert on the Emerald Coast.
 Please contact us today at 1-800-910-VEIN (8346) to request a consultation with Dr. J.

 How Do Venous Ulcers Form?